shazm12/Ai-based-Ecommerce-web-app/README.md

 npm start
 ```

+Make sure in client/src/utils and then in axios.js make the baseURL as url of the Node's Localhost server.

+For more in depth setup details go to [Contribution Guidelines.](CONTRIBUTING.md)

 # Some important point to go through (MUST READ)

 1. Most of the issues I will be posting will be related to the client or the frontend side at first.